Alec

 This paper reports on the history of the music and dance form Danzón in Cuba and Mexico.
 The genre has frequently been associated with African heritage (blackness), and this paper explores how that association has shaped its public perception over the last century.

-Beeping And Buzzing But Not Breaking Ground: How The First Use Of Synthesizers By Paul Bley, Sun Ra, And Herbie Hancock Served Their Preexisting Aesthetic Goals
+Beeping And Buzzing but Not Breaking Ground: How the First Use Of Synthesizers By Paul Bley, Sun Ra, And Herbie Hancock Served Their Preexisting Aesthetic Goals

 I argue in this paper that the first jazz musicians who experimented with the synthesizer used it in ways that were congruent with what they had already been doing.
 Though the synthesizer added a new tool to the arsenal of jazz keyboard artists, it did not fundamentally change their aesthetic goals.